nuxeo-sandbox/nuxeo-conceptshare/README.md

 - `amazon-s3-online-storage`
 - `nuxeo-jsf-ui`

-Or run at once `nuxeoctl mp-install amazon-s3-online-storage nuxeo-dam nuxeo-jsf-ui`
+Those 3 pakcages will be automatically installed if not already present when you install the first time the nuxeo-conceptshare module.

-1. `<nuxeoHome>/bin/nuxeoCtl mp-install /path/to/sources/nuxeo-conceptshare/conceptshare-package/target/conceptshare-package-1.0-SNAPSHOT.zip`
+1. `<nuxeoHome>/bin/nuxeoCtl mp-install /path/to/sources/nuxeo-conceptshare/conceptshare-package/target/conceptshare-package-<VERSION>.zip`
 2. For callback make sure your nuxeo instance is available to the internet (setup your internet firewall on your modem if pointing to your local) and add this URL to conceptshare `http://<yourIP>:<port>/nuxeo/site/conceptshare/callback` in your account callbacks, and select event `ASSET_CREATED` and `ASSET_ERROR`
 3. Check that the firewall allows only incoming connection from conceptshare IP (should be `40.114.6.151`) on the callback URL `/nuxeo/site/conceptshare/callback`
 4. Edit `nuxeo.conf` and set the following properties: